Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-In order to guarantee $\psi_\text{ss}$, the robot must stay at a safe distance, which still allows the robot to brake to a complete stop before hitting any obstacle.
-The following condition captures this requirement as an invariant $\varphi_\text{ss}$ that we prove to hold for all loop executions:
+In order to guarantee $\psi_\text{ss}$ always holds, the robot must stay at a safe distance, which still allows the robot to brake to a complete stop before hitting any obstacle.
+The following condition captures this requirement as an invariant $\varphi_\text{ss}$ that we prove to hold for all executions of the loop in \eqref{eq:st:0}:

-The formula~\eqref{eq:st-invariant} says that the robot and the obstacle are safely apart.
-In this case, the invariant coincides with condition \eqref{eq:st-stop}, which describes the stopping distance.
+Formula~\eqref{eq:st-invariant} says that the robot and the obstacle are safely apart.
+In this case, the safe distance in the loop invariant coincides with \eqref{eq:st-stop}, which describes the stopping distance.

-We prove that the property~\eqref{eq:st-safe} holds for all executions of \rref{model:dynamicwindowstatic} under the assumption that we start in a state satisfying the following conditions:\footnote{The formal proof uses the parameter constraints stated earlier, $A\geq0$, $V\geq0$, $\Omega\geq0$, $b>0$, and $\varepsilon>0$, which we leave out for simplicity.}
+We prove that the property~\eqref{eq:st-safe} holds for all executions of \rref{model:dynamicwindowstatic} (so also all obstacles) under the assumption that we start in a state satisfying the symbolic parameter assumptions ($A\geq0$, $V\geq0$, $\Omega\geq0$, $b>0$, and $\varepsilon>0$) as well as the following initial conditions:

-The first condition of the conjunction formalizes that the robot is stopped initially.
-Note, that any other formula $\phi_\text{ss}$ implying the invariant $\varphi_\text{ss}$ is a valid starting condition as well.
-The second conjunct states that the robot is not spinning initially.
-The last conjunct $\norm{d_r}=1$ says that the direction $d_r$ is a unit vector.
+The first two conditions of the conjunction formalize that the robot is stopped at a safe distance initially.
+The third conjunct states that the robot is not spinning initially.
+The last conjunct $\norm{\dr}=1$ says that the direction $\dr$ is a unit vector.
+Any other formula $\phi_\text{ss}$ implying invariant $\varphi_\text{ss}$ is a safe starting condition as well (\eg, driving with sufficient space, so invariant $\varphi_\text{ss}$ itself).